 Inspirit Studios came into being because of a desire to establish a nurturing space for individuals who are interested in embracing a wholistic (mind, body, spirit) approach to participating in their own well being.
 It was created for those looking for a healing environment offering complementary therapies to combine with medical treatments, desiring ways to learn relaxation techniques to reduce stress and anxiety or for those simply searching for a way to live a more balanced life filled with intention and joy.

-Inspirit Studios offers a variety of services, groups, workshops and classes to help you fully awaken to who you really are.
+Inspirit Studios also offers a variety of groups, workshops and classes to help you fully awaken to who you really are.
 We offer everything from personalized sessions, Reiki certification, aromatherapy workshops and meditation classes, just to name a few.
 We are extending an invitation to you to participate in helping us to create a community of Inspirited intention.

 About Healing Touch